NameCoach/gpdb-client/README.md

     # Each response has common methods:
     result.success? # => true
     result.status   # => 200

-    result.body     # => full body hash returned by GPDB
+    # As well as specific response attributes
+    result.target   # => Gpdb::REST::Pronunciation::Target instance

 The client instance contains two resources: `pronunciations` and `recording_requests`.
-Each resource has its own uniq methods which are described below.
+Each resource has its own unique methods which are described below.

 You can find detailed information about all possible parameters and the response format on the [documentation page](https://namecoachgpdb.docs.apiary.io/#).
 Links to the specific methods are placed at the end of each paragraph.

+## API

 ### Pronunciations